smartsdk/smartsdk-recipes/recipes/data-management/cygnus/ha/readme.md

     <
     * Connection #0 to host 0.0.0.0 left intact

-By now the sent data has been processed by cygnus and will be available in the configured sink (MySQL in this case).
+By now, the data sent by the script has been processed by cygnus and will be available in the configured sink (MySQL in this case).

-Having now cygnus running as a service on a Docker Swarm cluster, scaling it can be achieved as with any other docker service.
+Having cygnus running as a service on a Docker Swarm cluster, scaling it can be achieved as with any other docker service.
 For more details, refer to the [Orion recipe](../../context-broker/ha/readme.md) to see how this can be done with Docker.
+Otherwise, refer to the [Docker service docs](https://docs.docker.com/engine/swarm/swarm-tutorial/scale-service/).

 ## What if I wanted a different backend?